 To facilitate the propagation of native plants, a nursery was established.
 In the early seasons, additional nurseries were used to allow for the planting of more 100,000 native species each year.

 On November 5, 1987, The Links at Spanish Bay had its opening ceremony.
 In the inaugural round, Tom Watson shot a 67—which still stands as the official course record.
 Watson came off the course declaring, “It’s so much like Scotland, you can almost hear the bagpipes playing.”

 Almost immediately a tradition was born, and today you can hear the bagpipes play each evening as a piper closes the course shortly before sunset.

-Over the years, The Links at Spanish Bay has co-hosted the PGA, LPGA and Champions tours during the TaylorMade Pebble Beach Invitational presented by Dell EMC.
-Spanish Bay has also hosted fun events such as the Shivas Irons Games of The Links and NorCal Toyota Challenge.
-However, the environmentally sensitive habitat areas of the course limit the gallery to an approved 5,000—too small for a larger event such as a PGA TOUR tournament.
+Since 2015, The Links at Spanish Bay has co-hosted the PGA, LPGA and Champions tours during the TaylorMade Pebble Beach Invitational presented by Dell EMC.
+Spanish Bay has also hosted fun events such as the Shivas Irons Games of The Links and NorCal Toyota Challenge, but the environmentally sensitive habitat areas of the course limit the gallery to an approved 5,000 — too small for a larger event such as a PGA TOUR tournament.
 As a result, the course also holds several smaller participant tournaments each year.

 Learn more about how you can play in a Pebble Beach tournament.